 - Degaussing eliminates the magnetic field from the storage devices, thus rendering the data available on these devices unrecoverable.

-- Data erasure uses overwriting technique of overwriting the media with zeroes and ones to destroy the available data on storage media; rendering the media usable for future use.
-You may like to read the use of the NIST 800-88 standard for data erasure.
+- Data erasure uses an overwriting technique of overwriting the media with zeroes and ones to destroy the available data on storage media, rendering the media usable for future use.
+Data Erasure helps promote the sustainability objectives of recycling and reuse.

 Media Sanitization Methods as per NIST 800-88 Guidelines